bjornenalfa/LudumDare32/src/TO DO.md

 + Copy and paste area (kind of the same as templates)
 + Undo (not super important)
 + Metadata editor (teleports, monsters, objects, triggers, etc)
++ Close world (ask if you are sure you want to close; ask if you want to save first)